MASTIX

 See ALM Studio

-• Model cash flows across the banking book in one framework.
+• Model the banking book in one cash-flow framework.

 • Test rate shocks and assumption changes interactively.

-• Explain EVE, NII, and sensitivities with built-in attribution.
+• Explain EVE, NII, and other metrics with built-in attribution.

 Derivatives Studio